About Béatrice

 Joan A.

-Find some commonly asked questions and answers about Shamanic Healing and Spiritual Mentoring.
+Find some commonly asked questions and answers about Shamanic Healing and Life Coaching.
 If you feel a relevant question may have been missed contact me.
 I will consider a thoughtful answer and add it to the page.
 Read More

 Access the most powerful practices and tools that I have developed and applied over the past 30 years.
 They draw upon ancient wisdom, combined with the results of the latest research in neuropsychology.
 So that you know why they work the way they do.
 My hope is that you will find tools that you can adapt to your own lifestyle and needs.
 Read More